agmcfarland/FluPipeline/README.md

                         number of random reads to use to determine strain assignment. default=2000 --use_fasta           fasta file(s) containing all eight segments.
-All segments must have a single name(only letters and letters) separated by an underscores.
-At the end of the name there should be an underscore followed by the segment number.
+All segments must have a single name(only letters,numbers, and underscores).
+                        At the end of
+                        the name there should be an underscore followed by the segment number.
 Example: an_example_name_1.
                         default=False